 George of Clarence, the brother of Edward IV and Richard III who had been executed for treason in 1478, left behind two living children, Edward and Margaret.
 Edward was executed by Henry VII in 1499 for the crime of having a better claim to the throne than the king and to clear the way for Prince Arthur's marriage to the Spanish princess Catherine of Aragon.
 Margaret, however, had been married to a loyal follower of the Tudors, Richard Pole, with whom she had several sons.
 When the Battle of Stoke occurred in 1487, they were little more than children but they too would eventually be persecuted for their royal blood.

 The eldest of Margaret's children was Henry Pole, Lord Montegu.
 As the greatest threat to Henry VIII's crown and a staunch Catholic, Henry was executed in 1539 along with Edward Neville and Henry Courtenay, two more men with potential power to give Henry VIII trouble.
-(Courtenay, as the son of Anne of York, was the last of the male offspring of Edward IV's children, besides Henry VIII.)
+(Courtenay, as the son of Catherine of York, was the last of the male offspring of Edward IV's children, besides Henry VIII.)
 Henry Pole's young son, another Henry, was also kept in the Tower until his death.